Layr-Labs/eigenlayer-docs/docs/risk/risk-faq.md

 **If the operator I delegate to is honest, will I be slashed?**

-No, the operator will not be slashed if it honestly carries out its validation services, even if other operators are dishonest and malicious.
+The operator should not be slashed if it honestly carries out its validation services, even if other operators are dishonest and malicious.

 **If the AVS offchain software bug caused a slashing event, would the operator or staker be slashed?**

-No, software bugs in AVS will not cause stakers to lose money.
-In the protocol's early stages, we implemented guardrails to avoid such scenarios.
-We have a veto committee in place to overturn any slashing incidents caused by software bugs in the offchain node.
+Foftware bugs in AVS should not cause stakers to be slashed.
+In the protocol's early stages, guardrails have been designed to help avoid such scenarios.
+A veto committee in be put in place to overturn any slashing incidents caused by bugs in the offchain node software.

 **If everyone else conducted malicious activities, will I be slashed?**

-No, you won't be slashed if your operator is not malicious.
-As a staker, even if the AVS you stake in is malicious (meaning the other operators are all malicious), as long as your operator is not involved in malicious activity, you are safe from being slashed.
+You shouldn't be slashed if your operator is not malicious.
+As a staker, even the other operators for an AVS are all malicious, as long as your operator is not involved in malicious activity, you should not be subject to slashing.

 ## AVS Related